 2. Policy Information From The Insurance Company

-Generally, dealing with the insurance company at the outset can only add to the confusion.
+Additionally, dealing with the insurance company at the outset can only add to the confusion.
 The 2-year statute of limitations applies in Georgia for auto accident injuries, so you have plenty of time to protect your interests.
 An experienced car crash lawyer can often speed up the process if needed, by forcing the insurance company to take your claim seriously.
 You’ll need to get a copy of the policy documents showing what coverage is provided.
 This will help you and your lawyer determine what steps need to be taken next.

 3. HIPAA Medical Records Release

-If you’ve been injured, you can’t bring a legal action or obtain a settlement without proof of your injuries in the form of the medical records of your treatment.
-Perhaps your treatment is ongoing, but regardless you will want to have a signed medical authorization which enables you or your attorney to obtain copies of your records.
+Finally, If you’ve been injured, you can’t bring legal action or obtain a settlement without proof of your injuries in the form of the medical records of your treatment.
+Perhaps your treatment is ongoing, but regardless you will want to have a signed medical authorization that enables you or your attorney to obtain copies of your records.
 This process is mandatory whether you want to file a lawsuit or not.
 Your lawyer can help guide you through the process.

 If you have any questions or would like a free evaluation of your case, contact an Atlanta area automobile accident attorney today.